-We currently have no significant short-term or long-term debt requiring interest payments.
+We currently have no significant short-term or long-term debt requiring interest payments other than the PXP Loan.
 This does not require us to consider entering into any agreements or purchasing any instruments to hedge against possible interest rate risks at this time.
-Our interest-earning investments are short-term.
 Thus, any reductions in future income or carrying values due to future interest rate declines are believed to be immaterial.